Set up a cute winter snowman sensory bin for toddlers - it's a great busy play activity!

 My favorite thing about sensory bins is that they can be stored and saved for the future.
 They’re perfect for when you need something fast and easy.

-I like to store this sensory bin for toddlers in a ziplock baggie.
+I like to store this sensory bin for toddlers in a freezer baggie.
 Everything fit neatly into a big gallon bag.

 To make it fit more compactly, I squeezed the air out a little.
 That made it simple to stick this into a big plastic bin with other baggies of sensory bin supplies.